DaanVandenBosch/phantasmal-world/FEATURES.md

 ## Save Quest

-- Save as button
+- "Save as" button
-    - Save as dialog to choose name
+    - "Save as" dialog to choose name
 - Support for .qst (BB, ***GC***, ***PC***, ***DC***)
 - ***Notify user when and why quest saving fails***
 - Custom text-based format